AuditSail logo

 Improving the platformAnonymised usage dataLegitimate interests (Article 6(1)(f))

 Where we rely on legitimate interests, we have assessed that our interests are not overridden by the rights and interests of the individuals concerned.
-You have the right to object to processing based on legitimate interests – see Section 11.
+You have the right to object to processing based on legitimate interests - see Section 10.
+For independent controller processing described in Section 3.3, customers may also exercise their contractual opt-out right.

 Call recordings submitted for compliance review will typically contain the voice of a consumer or claimant (which may constitute biometric data), personal and financial information, and in some cases sensitive information relating to health, vulnerability, or financial difficulty.